What is soap?

-Soaping is a process where you combine oils and butters with a strong alkali to create a reaction that changes the oils into a new saponified version that has cleaning power.
+In short making soap is a process where you combine oils and butters with a strong alkali to create a reaction (called saponification) that changes the oils into a new saponified version that has special cleaning power.
 The alkali used is lye, aka; sodium hydroxide for hard soap and potassium hydroxide for liquid soap.
 Soap is now the water-soluble salt of a fatty acid.
-Too much technicality perhaps…
+This is the way soap has been for centuries but you must realize a lot of what you see commercially is actual not this type of soap anymore.
+I have been making my own for years and really enjoy the fact I know & choose exactly what I have put into each soap recipe.
+The combinations are endless!

 Making soap has been around for thousands of years.
 There is an existing Roman legend that explains the name.
 Animals were sacrificed on Mount Sapo, where the rain would wash the fat from the animals over the alkaline wood ashes into the river.
 The people washing clothes in the river found it beneficial to clean clothes.